TsubakiBotPad/pad-data-pipeline/media_pipelines/image_pull/README.md

-Information on image use is on [our GitHub Wiki](https://github.com/TsubakiBotPad/pad-data-pipeline/wiki/Image-Use).
+For information on image use, see [our GitHub wiki](https://github.com/TsubakiBotPad/pad-data-pipeline/wiki/Image-Use).